 Colonel Dudik graduated from the Expeditionary Warfare School (EWS) in May 2005, performed EA-6B instructor duties at VAQ-129 from June 2005 to June 2008, and graduated from the Marine Corps Command and Staff College in June 2009.

 In July 2009, Colonel Dudik reported to Marine Tactical Electronic Warfare Squadron 1 (VMAQ-I) aboard MCAS Cherry Point.
 While with the Banshees, he deployed twice to Bagram Air Base, Afghanistan, in support of Operation Enduring Freedom, and once to Aviano Air Base, Italy, in support of Operation Unified Protector.

 Colonel Dudik reported to HQMC Aviation in June 2012 as the Electronic Warfare Requirements Officer in the Aviation Weapons Systems Requirements Branch (APW).

 From July 2017 to June 2019, Colonel Dudik served as the Coalition Capability Demonstration and Assessment (Bold Quest) Air Operations Director within the Joint Fires Division in Norfolk, VA.
-In July 2019, he transferred to I Marine Expeditionary Force (I MEF) aboard Camp Pendleton, CA, where he served as the G-3 Air Officer.
+In July 2019, he transferred to I Marine Expeditionary Force (l MEF) aboard Camp Pendleton, CA, where he served as the G-3 Air Officer.
 In July of 2020, Colonel Dudik assumed his present duty as the Air Station Commanding Officer at Marine Corps Air Station Yuma, Arizona.